-Ms. Etienne most recently served as Chief Investment Officer for the New York State Common Retirement Fund (CRF) with assets of approximately $140 billion.
-Selected by the New York State Comptroller, the Honorable Thomas DiNapoli, to become his Deputy Comptroller for Pension Investment and Cash Management in March 2008, Ms. Etienne managed the portfolio for nation’s third largest public pension fund.
-In her capacity as CIO, she managed all aspects of the CRF’s investment strategy, including asset allocation, investment policy and governance, investment structure, partner selection, and risk management.
-Her management responsibilities included the oversight of 60 professionals responsible for the daily management of a portfolio invested across the globe, and inclusive of equity, fixed income, hedge funds, real estate, private equity and opportunistic investments.
-She also had oversight responsibility for CRF investment operations, including internal portfolio management, custodial services, and securities lending, as well as management of external investment managers, and investment consultants.
-Her team was also responsible for the College Savings Program with assets of $12 billion, and the State’s short-term investment pool of $6 billion that consists largely of tax-revenue collections and federal aid.
+From 2008 through 2011, Ms. Etienne served as Chief Investment Officer (CIO) for the New York State Common Retirement Fund (CRF), the third largest public pension fund in the United States with assets of $145 billion.
+As CIO, she oversaw all aspects of CRF’s investment strategy, including asset allocation, policy and governance, investment structure, partner selection, and risk management.
+Her responsibilities included oversight of 60 professionals and management of a global portfolio of equity, fixed income, hedge funds, real estate, private equity and opportunistic investments.
+She also was responsible for CRF investment operations, including internal portfolio management, custodial services, and securities lending, as well as management of external investment advisors and consultants.

-Ms. Etienne earned a Bachelors of Science from the Massachusetts Institute of Technology and also holds an MBA in finance from the University of California at Berkeley where she was a Robert A. Toigo Foundation Fellow, and President of the Black Business Student Association.
+Ms. Etienne earned a Bachelor of Science degree from the Massachusetts Institute of Technology and an MBA in finance from the University of California at Berkeley where she was awarded the Robert Toigo Foundation Fellowship and served as President of the Black Business Student Association.